kowi90/vue-project-schema/README.md

 https://github.com/kowi90/vue-project-schema
 ## Description
-It generates a vue directory structure and component templates based on a json schema.
+It generates a VueJS directory structure and component templates based on a json schema.

 ## Install
 ```bash